nhubbard/konf/README.md

 ### Strict parsing when loading

-By default, Konf extracts desired paths from sources and ignores other unknown paths in sources.
-If you want Konf to throws exception when unknown paths are found, you can enable `FAIL_ON_UNKNOWN_PATH` feature:
+By default, Konfig extracts desired paths from sources and ignores other unknown paths in sources.
+If you want Konfig to throws exception when unknown paths are found, you can enable `FAIL_ON_UNKNOWN_PATH` feature:

 ```kotlin
 config.enable(Feature.FAIL_ON_UNKNOWN_PATH)